Student Life

 Large University Benefits, Small School Atmosphere

-As a student at the Suzanne Dwork-Peck School of Social Work, you'll be part of a close-knit community, but still have access to all the resources of USC.
+As a student at the Suzanne Dworak-Peck School of Social Work, you will be part of a close-knit community but still have access to all the resources of a large university.

 Academic Support

-The Social Work Center, Montgomery Ross Fisher and downtown City Center buildings offer updated smart classrooms, beautiful views, and accessible faculty and staff.
-You'll have access to a dedicated computer lab with printers just for social work students.
+The Social Work Center and Montgomery Ross Fisher buildings offer updated smart classrooms, beautiful views, and accessible faculty and staff.
+You will have access to a dedicated computer lab with printers just for social work students.

-From the first day of classes until graduation, you can stop by your advisor’s office.
+From the first day of classes until graduation, you can stop by the office of your advisor.
 They are there to provide you with academic support, identify resources and develop plans of study to pursue your passions.

-Our field faculty work closely with each student to align your interests with placements to maximize your learning experience.
-Your assigned field faculty member teaches your Field Seminar course and will coach and support you throughout your internship.
+Our practicum education faculty work closely with each student to align their interests with placements, maximizing your learning experience.
+Your assigned practicum education faculty member teaches your Practicum Seminar course and will coach and support you throughout your internship.

 - Admissions Counselors